Documentary Filmmaking – 5 Rules for Success!

 Let’s talk documentaries.
 They come in all shapes and sizes.
 You have your True Crime and Expose docs.
-Then, there’s your Biographical and Autobiographical docs.
-Oh, and don’t forget Satire and Mockumentaries – they’re a staple of filmmaking that have even garnered popularity among news and media outlets in recent years.
+Then, there are your Biographical and Autobiographical docs.
+Oh, and don’t forget Satire and Mockumentaries – they’re a staple of filmmaking that has even garnered popularity among news and media outlets in recent years.

 Our team recently finished our documentary, Esfuerzo.
 It was an enlightening experience that challenged everything we thought we knew about immigration and migrant workers.
 When covering such a polarizing subject matter, it’s important to let the story tell itself.
 I’m going to share everything we’ve done right (and wrong) throughout our process.

 So, let’s talk shop!
 I’m going to work my way up to the most important rule — Numero Uno!
 And the Number 1 rule might not be what you think.
 Let’s get started!

 Our process for our documentary started like most…